neil-lindquist/CI-Utils/docs/Comparison-of-CI-platforms.md

 The free plan only provides 50 minutes, although users with an academic email are able to get 500 minutes for free.
 Additionally, non-profit charities can apply for a community subscription that also provides 500 CI minutes.

+### Github Actions
+Github Actions is the CI platform provided right from Github.
+The focus seems to be one modular actions that provide building blocks for different actions

+Free Github accounts provides 2000 minutes per month, with additional minutes for paid Github accounts.
+Additionally, there is a self-hosting option, without a time cap for free accounts.